EndPointCorp/end-point-blog/2024/12/net-caching-cloudflare.md

 <!-- Photo by Juan Pablo Ventoso, 2023. -->

 When designing the architecture for a new website, it's important to keep caching in mind.
 Caching allows to store a copy of the pages or resources used by your web application in your local browser.
-Content distribution networks such as [Cloudflare](https://www.cloudflare.com/) also leverage on cache directives to distribute content to the users more efficiently.
+Content distribution networks such as [Cloudflare](https://www.cloudflare.com/) also leverage cache directives to distribute content to the users more efficiently.

-This means that, when we define the page content that will be returned on the response, we should not include any content that depends on the identity context: We should return the same exact content to every user that hits the same URL.
+This means that, when we define the page content that will be returned on the response, we should not include any content that depends on the identity context: We should return the same content to every user that hits the same URL.
 If we include any identity-specific content in the response, the CDN will reuse it for other requests, with the subsequent security risk.

 A simple example is an e-commerce site where the customer logs in to make a purchase: If the homepage shows the user name and icon at the top bar, that content should be rendered from a non-cached request.
 Otherwise, CDN caching will show the same user and icon to other visitors.
-And worse: Depending on the validations appied to the website, the profile page could even display personal information to other users!
+And worse: Depending on the validations applied to the website, the profile page could even display personal information to other users!

-> When dealing with these situations, I often choose to rely on asynchronous requests to a set of non-cached API endpoints to retrieve the identity information, and process it on the frontend to render the user-dependent content.
+> When dealing with these situations, I often rely on asynchronous requests to a set of non-cached API endpoints to retrieve the identity information, and process it on the frontend to render the user-dependent content.

 ## Adding response caching